Some women have an oversupply of breast milk, which may be your crisis! Maybe you are making more milk than your baby needs.

 How to Judge if You Have an Oversupply of Milk

-By the six week mark after your baby's birth, you will know whether your body has adapted to your baby's needs and thus if you are genuinely struggling with an oversupply issue.
-If everything is okay except for the fact that you are leaking, then you don't need to worry too much.
+By the six-week mark after your baby's birth, you will know whether your body has adapted to your baby's needs and, thus, if you are genuinely struggling with an oversupply issue.
+If everything is okay except leaking, you don't need to worry too much.
 Leaking is your body's way of preventing plugged ducts.

-- The baby is often very irritable and/or restless.
+- The baby is often very irritable and restless.